Plan 5 Student Loans Explained: What Changed for Students Starting from 2023

 Frequently Asked Questions About Plan 5

 Can I switch from Plan 2 to Plan 5?
-No. Your plan is determined by when you started your course.
-If you began before August 2023, you stay on Plan 2.
+Nope.
+Your plan is locked in by when you started your course.
+Pre-August 2023 = Plan 2.
+No swapping.

 What if I do a postgraduate course?
-Postgraduate loans remain separate.
-If you have both a Plan 5 undergraduate loan and a postgraduate loan, repayments for each are calculated independently.
+Postgrad loans are separate.
+If you end up with both a Plan 5 undergrad loan and a postgrad loan, repayments are calculated independently.
+Yes, that means two lots of 9% if you earn enough.
+Painful.

 Does Plan 5 affect Scottish or Northern Irish students?
-No. Plan 5 is exclusively for students domiciled in England.
-Scottish students use Plan 4 and Northern Irish students use Plan 1.
+No. Plan 5 is England only.
+Scotland = Plan 4.
+Northern Ireland = Plan 1.
+They've got their own systems (and their own complaints about them).

 What happens if I move abroad?
-You still need to repay.
-The Student Loans Company sets fixed repayment amounts based on the cost of living in your country of residence.
+You still owe it.
+The SLC sets fixed repayment amounts based on the cost of living wherever you end up.
+Moving to Australia doesn't make the debt disappear -- sorry.